CV

 BOOK REVIEWS AND REVIEW ESSAYS

 “Taking America Back: The Conservative Movement and the Far Right” by David Austin Walsh.
-Forthcoming (Spring 2024)
+Forthcoming.
+Reason.
+(December 2024)

 Radical Hope: A Teaching Manifesto” by Kevin Gannon.
 The Independent Review.
 (Fall 2023)